-Earnings of non-controlled entities increased \$13.0 million primarily due to increased earnings from BridgeTex Pipeline Company, LLC ("BridgeTex") mainly attributable to incremental shipments related to new commitments that began in first quarter 2018 for recently added pipeline capacity, volume from BridgeTex's Eaglebine origin, which began operations in mid-2017, and more spot shipments.
-Earnings from Saddlehorn Pipeline Company, LLC ("Saddlehorn") were higher as well from a step-up in committed shipments beginning September 2017.
+Earnings of non-controlled entities increased \$30.0 million primarily due to increased earnings from BridgeTex mainly attributable to incremental shipments related to new commitments that began in first quarter 2018 for recently added pipeline capacity, volume from BridgeTex's Eaglebine origin, which began operations in mid-2017, and more spot shipments.
+Earnings from Saddlehorn were higher as well primarily as a result of a contractual step-up in committed shipments beginning September 2017.

-Depreciation and amortization expense increased \$4.6 million primarily due to commencement of depreciation of expansion capital projects recently placed into service.
+Depreciation and amortization expense increased \$9.3 million primarily due to commencement of depreciation of expansion capital projects recently placed into service.

-G&A expense increased \$6.2 million primarily due to higher personnel costs resulting from an increase in employee headcount as a result of the growth of our business and an increase from the one-time pension correction.
+G&A expense increased \$16.1 million primarily due to higher personnel costs resulting from an increase in employee headcount as a result of the growth of our business and higher incentive compensation expense due to company performance in 2018, as well as an increase from a one-time pension correction.

-Interest expense, net of interest income and interest capitalized, increased \$4.7 million in first quarter 2018 primarily due to higher outstanding debt in the current period.
-Our average outstanding debt increased from \$4.2 billion in first quarter 2017 to \$4.6 billion in first quarter 2018 primarily due to borrowings for expansion capital expenditures.
-Our weighted-average interest rate of 4.8% in first quarter 2018 was comparable to first quarter 2017.
+Interest expense, net of interest income and interest capitalized, increased \$7.4 million in 2018 primarily due to higher outstanding debt in the current period.
+Our average outstanding debt increased from \$4.2 billion in 2017 to \$4.6 billion in 2018 primarily due to borrowings for expansion capital expenditures.
+Our weighted-average interest rate was 4.8% in 2018 compared to 4.7% in 2017.

-Other expense was \$7.6 million unfavorable primarily due the adjustment for the one-time pension correction.
+Other expense was \$5.4 million unfavorable primarily due to a one-time pension correction, partially offset by a payment received in second quarter 2018 related to a 2016 asset transfer.